Lake Berryessa: History

-Prior to American settlement, the area was home to the Pomo tribe.
+The area is the traditional lands of the Pomo tribe.
 The valley was an agricultural region, the soil was considered among the finest in the country.
-The discovery of gold in the foothills of the Sierra Nevada caused an influx of people to the central valley.
+The discovery of gold in the foothills of the Sierra Nevada brought an influx of people to the Central Valley.
 Communities in Solano County grew quickly in the gold rush.
-More water was needed to accommodate the rising population, so around the 1940s the Solano County Board of Supervisors organized the Solano County Water Council to search for the best place to develop a water project.
-Monticello Dam and Lake Berryessa were the result.
+Monticello, a small farming town was founded by Ezra Peacock in 1867.

 Interest in damming Putah Creek started around the early 1900s.
 In 1907, a few cities in the Bay Area were interested enough to hire three engineers, including Arthur Powell Davis and George Washington Goethals.
 Their interest quickly evaporated in favor of larger projects, but the place continued to attract interest.
 Small irrigation projects had developed in the surrounding areas but had little success.
-In the end the Solano Water Council agreed to focus on Monticello Dam.
+More water was needed to accommodate the rising population, so around the 1940s the Solano County Board of Supervisors organized the Solano County Water Council to search for the best place to develop a water project.
+The Solano Water Council agreed to focus on Monticello Dam.
 The original plan included alterations to both Putah Creek and Cache Creeks but complications led to a simpler plan which only dammed Putah Creek at Devil's Gate, which the Bureau of Reclamation assured engineers and planners was the most feasible spot to place a dam on Putah Creek.